History of U.S. foreign policy, 1776–1801: Western settlement in the 1780s

 Partly due to the restrictions imposed by the Royal Proclamation of 1763, only a handful of Americans had settled west of the Appalachian Mountains prior to the outbreak of the American Revolutionary War.
 The start of that war lifted the barrier to settlement, and by 1782 approximately 25,000 Americans had settled in Transappalachia.
 After the war, American settlement in the region continued.
 Though life in these new lands proved hard for many, western settlement offered the prize of property, an unrealistic aspiration for some in the East.

 Though Southern leaders and many nationalists lent their political support to the settlers, most Northern leaders were more concerned with trade than with western settlement, and the weak national government lacked the power to compel concessions from foreign governments.
 The 1784 closure of the Mississippi River by Spain denied access to the sea for the exports of Western farmers, greatly impeding efforts to settle the West, and they provided arms to Native Americans.
 In western territories—chiefly in present-day Wisconsin and Michigan—the British retained control of several forts and continued to cultivate alliances with Native Americans.
-These policies impeded U.S. settlement and allowed Britain to extract profits from the lucrative fur trade.
-The British justified their continued occupation of the forts on the basis that the American had blocked the collection of pre-war debts owed to British citizens.
-Between 1783 and 1787, hundreds of settlers died in low-level conflicts with Native Americans, and these conflicts discouraged further settlement.
+These policies impeded U.S. settlement and allowed Britain to continue to dominate the lucrative North American fur trade.
+The British justified their continued occupation of the forts on the basis that the Americans had blocked the collection of pre-war debts owed to British citizens.
+Between 1783 and 1787, hundreds of U.S. settlers died in low-level conflicts with Native Americans, and these conflicts discouraged further settlement.
 As Congress provided little military support against the Native Americans, most of the fighting was done by the settlers.
 By the end of the decade, the frontier was engulfed in the Northwest Indian War against a confederation of Native American tribes.
-These Native Americans sought the creation of an independent Indian barrier state with the support of the British, posing a major foreign policy challenge to the United States.
+These Native Americans sought the creation of an independent Indian barrier state with the support of the British, posing a major challenge to American colonial expansion.